finos/FDC3/docs/api-bridging/ref/findIntent.md

 ```

 :::note

-In the event that an agent times out or returns an error, where others respond, its `DesktopAgentIdentifier` should be added to the `meta.errorSources` element instead of `meta.sources`.
+In the event that an agent referred to in the API call is not connected to the bridge, an agent that was connected times out or returns an error, its `DesktopAgentIdentifier` should be added to the `meta.errorSources` element instead of `meta.sources` and the appropriate error ([`ResolveError.DesktopAgentNotFound`](../../api/ref/Errors#resolveerror), [`BridgingError.ResponseTimedOut`](../../api/ref/Errors#bridgingerror) or [`BridgingError.AgentDisconnected`](../../api/ref/Errors#bridgingerror)) should be added to `meta.errorDetails`.

 :::

 Finally, agent-A combines the data received from the bridge, with its own local response to produce the response to the requesting application: